 Each fire sprinkler is activated independantly in a fire usually at 68 degrees centigrade, your house will not become a Hollywood movie scene, the sprinkler system will react locally, one head at a time if they are required.

 Town main system or pump and tank?

-Suction lift Grifen offer pumps that can suck the water from an underground tank, this should generally be avoided as a tank with a positive pressure is preferred, but if you have no space, it's an option to have a burried tank, it will add cost.
+Suction lift; Grifen offer pumps that can suck the water from an underground tank, this should generally be avoided as a tank with a positive pressure is preferred.
+If you have no space, it is an option to have a burried tank, it will add cost.
 Underground tanks are also category 5 fluids, so the water is in effect effluent.

 If the town main water supply is not sufficient there are 2 options